• Skip to primary navigation

 Tips

-• Using shallow bowls helps with the seamless transition from one station to the other.
+• Using shallow bowls helps with the seamless transition from one station to another.

-• I recommend using your hand just because it's easier and you have more control over your fish, but you can use a fork as well.
+• I recommend using your hand because it’s easier, and you have more control over your fish, but you can also use a fork.

 • Keep space in between fish sticks.
 You want even airflow and heat circulation for even cooking.